Best Categories for Automotive Parts

 Practical tips for organizing your navigation to maximize clicks and conversions

 Most automotive shoppers start by selecting their vehicle.
-A Year > Make > Model > Engine finder filters the entire catalog to compatible parts and reduces returns from incorrect fitment.
+A Year > Make > Model > Engine finder narrows the catalog to parts that fit, reducing returns from incorrect fitment.

 "Brake Pads" and "Filters" should be prominently placed -- these are the parts most customers need most often.

 Professional mechanics search by OE part number.
-Make part number search prominent and support cross-referencing between manufacturer numbers.
+Make part number search easy to find and support cross-referencing between manufacturer numbers.

 If a customer has selected their vehicle, show a green 'Fits your vehicle' badge on compatible products.
-This single indicator dramatically improves conversion rates.
+This simple indicator can significantly improve conversion rates.

 Tires peak in autumn (winter tire season) and spring (summer tire season).
-Create dedicated seasonal pages to capture this predictable search demand surge.
+Dedicated seasonal pages help you capture this predictable surge in search traffic.

 Plan your inventory and marketing around seasonal demand shifts